tbenyon/wordpress_external_login_plugin/README.md

 1) Setup WordPress generating a new admin username and password
 1) Navigate to the plugins section of the WordPress admin area
 1) Activate External Login plugin
+1) Add appropriate settings by either:
-1) Navigate to the [settings page](http://localhost:8000/wp-admin/options-general.php?page=external-login) to add the required settings
+    - Navigating to the [settings page](http://localhost:8000/wp-admin/options-general.php?page=external-login) to add the required settings
+    - Running `npm run settingsDefault`

 For front end edits to the options menu, gulp is used to compile css and auto-refresh the browser as changes are made:
 1) Run `npm run frontend`